 Now you’re ready to get out there and start growing things hydroponically!
-Whether you’re looking for a simple way to grow a little extra lettuce or a more sophisticated operation to totally replace your traditional garden, you’re well on your way.
+Whether you’re looking for a simple way to grow a little extra lettuce, ginger, or a more sophisticated operation to totally replace your traditional garden, you’re well on your way.
 Take you time picking your plants and system, start small and work your way up, and don’t be afraid to talk to local experts if you need help!
 If you want a hydroponic garden, there’s no reason you shouldn’t have one, so start today and enjoy your bountiful harvest.

 - Study: Venus flytraps produce magnetic fields (seriously)

 - Love gardening?
 These are the shows to stream

 - How to turn your gardening routine into a workout